Healthy Homes Assessment Waipawa

 Home Assessments Waipawa for Rental Properties

-There are numerous concerns to look over during an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns to check when conducting a home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+The most common are:

 • Does the heat pump have enough capacity?

-The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist assistance, get in touch today and book your rental properties home evaluation.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling could be significant for landlords and property managers.
+For professional assistance, get in touch today and book your rental property house evaluation.

 home assessments for rental properties